 Friday:

-As was the plan, Friday was for nothing else but finishing up and tidying, so that’s what we did, I still had to finalise the wiring when I knew there was nothing else to be done with my piece.
+As planned, Friday was for nothing but finishing up and tidying, so that’s what we did.
+I still had to finalise the wiring, even though I knew there was nothing else to do with my piece.

 With the extra time I had, Cat asked me to create the name card designs for the exhibition.
-I just followed the direction of the Captcha idea we were working from with the same font, shade of blue and formatting as seen below.
+I just followed the direction of the Captcha idea we were working from, using the same font, shade of blue, and formatting as seen below.

 Independent Study Week: